 These are things that users actually want.
 Too often lately it seems changes are being forced on users, rather than responding to their actual needs.

-Anyway, if we are narrowing it to “smart home” then I recommend starting by only going with Z-Wave Plus or Zigbee 3.0 devices depending on budget.
-Z-Wave and/or Zigbee is IMHO the best way to stay secure.
+My input is that if we are narrowing it to “smart home” then I recommend starting by only going with a combination of Z-Wave Plus and Zigbee 3.0 devices depending on budget.

-And while slightly off-topic I currently also recommend getting all Ubiquiti “Unify” series network equipment for WiFi and LAN, + if cameras are wanted then Unifi Protect if it can be achived within the persons budget).
+And while slightly off-topic I today also recommend getting all Ubiquiti “Unify” series network equipment for WiFi and LAN, + if cameras are wanted then Unifi Protect if it can be achived within the persons budget).

 Next is getting a Synology NAS with RAID-1 (mirrored disks) for local backups and network storage.